sagarbilas/Create-And-Animate-Geometric-Shapes-Using-OpenGL-and-Physcis-Based-Algorithms/README.md

 # OpenGL-Codes
-Here, I have implemented some OpenGL projects using C++.
+Here, I have implemented some OpenGL projects using C.

 1. Drawing a Quad
 Implement a function that draws a Quad called drawQuad().
 Quad should be filled with the rgb color of (0.807, 0.0, 0.0)